CORPORATE GOVERNANCE

 The sections below set out the ways in which the Group applies the ten principles of the QCA Code in support of the Group’s medium to long-term success.

-1. Establish a strategy and business model which promote long-term value for shareholders
+1. Establish a purpose, strategy and business model which promotes long-term value for shareholders

-The strategy, objectives and business model of the Group are developed by the executive directors and the senior management team, and then approved by the Board.
+The strategy, objectives and business model of the Group are developed by the Executive Directors and the senior management team, and then approved by the Board.
 The management team, led by the Chief Executive Officer, is responsible for implementing the strategy and managing the business at an operational level.

 The Group diversifies its risk by having a number of clients in different territories, none of which on their own would put the viability of the business at risk should they terminate the relationship.